Plumbings of lens spaces and crepant resolutions of compound $A_n$ singularities: Preliminaries

 In general, the Morse-Bott surgery $K$ of two lens spaces $Q_1$ and $Q_2$ can fail to be a lens space.
-However, as we will see blow, this is not going to happen for the specific examples treated in this paper.
+However, as we will see blow, this is not going to happen for the cases treated in this paper.